Progesterone - The Almost Forgotten Hormone

 Importance of Balancing Progesterone and Estrogen

 Hormones have a profound effect on your everyday health and well-being; although only present in tiny amounts, they have an affect on every cell.
 Not only do hormones have individual affects, but they also interact with each other to produce dramatic effects in the body.
 Because of these interactions, they are able to trigger multiple body systems.

 The balance of progesterone and estrogen in a woman’s body is very important.
 At different times in the life of a woman, hormonal imbalance can be caused by stress, obesity, poor liver function, birth control pills, plant estrogens (soy, flaxseeds, red clover), hormone replacement therapy, peri-menopause, glandular dysfunction, and environmental estrogens.

 Regardless of the cause, the end result of an imbalance between estrogen in relation to progesterone adds up to a condition Dr. John Lee has termed “estrogen dominance”, as mentioned above.
 This condition can result in symptoms of PMS, perimenopause, or menopause.
-Dr. Lee’s books, What Your Doctor May NOT Tell You About Premenopause and What Your Doctor May NOT Tell You About Menopause explains this and more, in-depth.
-These books are available on our website.
+Dr. Lee's book, Hormone Balance Made Simple, explains this more in-depth.
+This book is available on our website.